mdn/content/files/en-us/web/html/global_attributes/index.md

     - `no`, which indicates that the element will not be translated.
 - [`virtualkeyboardpolicy`](/en-US/docs/Web/HTML/Global_attributes/virtualkeyboardpolicy)

-  - : An [enumerated](/en-US/docs/Glossary/Enumerated) attribute used to control the on-screen virtual keyboard behavior on devices such as tablets, mobile phones, or other devices where a hardware keyboard may not be available, for elements that also uses the [`contenteditable`](/en-US/docs/Web/HTML/Global_attributes#contenteditable) attribute.
+  - : An [enumerated](/en-US/docs/Glossary/Enumerated) attribute used to control the on-screen virtual keyboard behavior on devices such as tablets, mobile phones, or other devices where a hardware keyboard may not be available for elements that also uses the [`contenteditable`](#contenteditable) attribute.

     - `auto` or an _empty string_, which automatically shows the virtual keyboard when the element is focused or tapped.
     - `manual`, which decouples focus and tap on the element from the virtual keyboard's state.